footlessbird/react-sns/README.md

 ### Association
 A user can make many posts and comments => `hasMany`
 Little tricky thing here is generally a hashtag can have many posts.
-Let's imagine #love on Instagram likewise, a post so in this case, we set both `db.Post.belongsToMany(db.Hashtag, { through: 'PostHashtag' };`
+Let's imagine #love on Instagram likewise, a post so in this case, we set both like below so
+`db.Post.belongsToMany(db.Hashtag, { through: 'PostHashtag' };`
 `db.Hashtag.belongsToMany(db.Post, { through: 'PostHashtag' });`